Barry M. Goldwater Scholarship

-To apply for UW nomination for the Goldwater Scholarship, please complete and submit the UW internal online application form (opens Sept.
-1, 2020).
+To apply for UW nomination for the Goldwater Scholarship, please complete and submit the UW internal online application form (will open in September 2022).

 This application will request short responses regarding your academic and professional aspirations, and will allow you to upload the following materials.
 Please note, it will be extremely helpful for you to review and consider the Goldwater Foundation's guidance and tips for applicants, even at this UW application stage.

 A. Research Essay: Please read the updated guidance and tips on developing the research essay, which consider COVID-19 impacts.
 Keep in mind that the individuals who will be reviewing your application, both at the campus level and at the national level if nominated, will be attempting to evaluate the likelihood that you will pursue a research career in the natural sciences, mathematics or engineering.
 Therefore, your responses should help the reviewers understand that you have the appropriate background, experience, skills, temperament, and interest to pursue a long-term career in research.
 This does not mean, for example, that you should simply state that you have the temperament but that you should demonstrate through your work that this is the case.